10 Best Toys For Preschoolers (Screen-free!)

 Uncle Goose Blocks

 When I was pregnant with our firstborn, my husband and I were strolling aimlessly down a street in Grand Rapids (something we haven’t done since then) and, through a storefront window, we spotted the first set of Uncle Goose blocks we’d ever seen.
 It was a set of Uncle Goose Chinese Blocks, and my husband (who had been a student missionary in China) wanted them for E. We didn’t buy them that day, but we did get them for E’s first Christmas, and they’re beautiful.
 Since then, E’s added the Uncle Goose Constellation Blocks set and Uncle Goose Periodic Table Blocks set to his collection.
 A’s stash is just getting started with the Uncle Goose Spanish Blocks set.
 Every one of them is gorgeous, made to last (right here in Michigan!) with non-toxic inks, and educational!
 Blocks are fantastic because they can be used for creative play, to help develop fine motor skills, and for counting practice (among many other things).
 Uncle Goose offers blocks for many different languages (Braille, & American Sign Language), some for musical instruments (guitar chord blocks, anyone?), nature (I want the bird blocks!), and even holiday decor sets for your mantle!
 Every time I do a search for Uncle Goose blocks I find more sets to love.
 Check them out.
 I don’t think you’ll be disappointed.
+Update: We all still love these blocks, and now my 5 year old enjoys making simple words with them while his brother builds towers.

 Okay, these cars have been around for a long time, and there’s nothing super special about them.
 But, they’re fun!
 My husband and I still have a good time playing with them (sometimes we let the boys play, too), especially if we break out the Hot Wheels Track Builder Straight Track and set up a nice course in the living room to zoom around on!
 They’re fast, they’re fun, they hold up to my two not-so-gentle boys playing with them constantly, bigger kids don’t lose face by having fun with them (they’re not baby toys, after all), and let’s be honest…they’re inexpensive.
 Need I say more?